 EVS Class-5 NCERT Solutions, Chapter 7-: Experiments with Water

-Chapter 7 Experiments with Water presents the different properties of water with respect to floating and sinking of objects, soluble and insoluble substances, the basic concept of viscosity and evaporation.
+Experiment with Water EVS Class 5 presents the different properties of water with respect to floating and sinking of objects, soluble and insoluble substances.
+Class 5 EVS Chapter 7 also explained the basic concept of viscosity and evaporation.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.